Skip to main content

 Read-only

-Read image or audio files from allowed directories and return base64-encoded data with MIME type.
+Read an image or audio file and return its base64 encoded data with MIME type.
+Works within permitted directories.

 Instructions